hypo69/hypo/consultant/gemini/category/_examples/__init__.md

+## \file hypotez/consultant/gemini/category/_examples/__init__.md
+# -*- coding: utf-8 -*-

+""" module: consultant.gemini.category._examples """
+MODE = 'debug'
 The code snippet is a Python module (`__init__.py`) for a package called `hypotez`.
 It's located within a subdirectory `_examples` of the `category` directory within the `src` directory.

 **Analysis and Potential Issues:**

-* **`#! venv/Scripts/python.exe`:** This shebang line is intended to specify the Python interpreter to use.
+* **``:** This shebang line is intended to specify the Python interpreter to use.
 It's correct for Windows systems and points to a Python executable within a virtual environment (`venv`).
 This is crucial for running the code if it's part of a larger project with dependencies installed in a virtual environment.

 * **Docstrings:** The module and namespace docstrings are empty.
 This is a significant issue for maintainability and documentation.
 They should clearly describe the purpose of the `_examples` module.